 A financial instrument that is not credit-impaired on initial recognition and its credit risk has not increased significantly since initial recognition has a credit loss allowance based on 12-month ECLs (Stage 1).
 If a SICR since initial recognition is identified, the financial instrument is moved to Stage 2 but is not yet deemed to be credit-impaired and the loss allowance is based on lifetime ECLs.
-If a financial instrument is credit-impaired, the financial instrument is Stage 3 and loss allowance is based on lifetime ECLs.
+If a financial instrument is credit-impaired, the financial instrument to Stage 3 and loss allowance is based on lifetime ECLs.

-According to our bank's experience we never encountered loss due to other bank's default or bankruptcy.
-Nevertheless, we accept that there is possibility of default in future.
-But our own data is insufficient to account for that possibility.
-As such we have following differences in measuring PD, LGD, EAD for due from other banks.
+According to the Bank's experience, no loss was encountered due to other bank's default or bankruptcy.
+Nevertheless, the management accept that there is possibility of default in the future.
+But the Bank's own data is insufficient to account for that possibility.
+As such the management has following differences in measuring PD, LGD, EAD for due from other banks.

 The criteria used for the Bank in defining due from other banks is same as general ECL method for loans, except that it includes credit rating of "C" and below, which is defined as "in default" by Agencies.